David Nielsen

 Nielsen DM (2018) Objective identification of the South Atlantic Convergence Zone in variables of the atmospheric dynamics.
 Master's Thesis (in Portuguese), Universidade Federal Fluminense, Niterói.
 [Master's thesis PDF]

-Reviewer for Geophysical Research Letters, Communications Earth & Environment, Global Biogeochemical Cycles, Theoretical and Applied Climatology, Frontiers in Earth Science, Geology.
+Reviewer for Geophysical Research Letters, Communications Earth & Environment, Global Biogeochemical Cycles, Theoretical and Applied Climatology, Frontiers in Earth Science, Geology, and the Hamburg Climate Futures Outlook.

 High-resolution Earth system modelling